There’s a ‘breed’ of camper and traveller known as Grey Nomads.

 “We’ve paid taxes all our lives.”

-“We’ve worked hard and now we want to travel.”
+“We have worked hard and now we want to travel.”

 “These small struggling towns need us.”